-Holmes Center: is responsible for the Internship in Teaching that leads to teacher licensure in New Hampshire; collaborates with program faculty, mentors, university supervisors, school district partners, the state department of education (NHDOE), and other agencies to maximize the learning experiences of interns; recommends interns for teaching licensure in NH.
+Holmes Center: is responsible for the Internship in Teaching that leads to teacher licensure in New Hampshire; collaborates with program faculty, mentors, university supervisors, school district partners, the state department of education (NH DOE), and other agencies to maximize the learning experiences of interns; recommends interns for teaching licensure in NH.

-Intern: as an intern, the teacher candidate works under the direct supervision of the mentor; shares students and classroom with the mentor; asks for and listens to mentor for advice, feedback, and wisdom; plans and implements lessons utilizing a scaffolded, co-teaching relationship with the mentor; builds rapport with students and teaches responsively, using formative and summative assessments to inform practice; works reflectively on personal goals aspiring for best practice in all educator competencies.
+Intern: as an intern, the teacher candidate works under the direct supervision of the mentor; shares students and classroom with the mentor; asks for and listens to mentor for advice, feedback, and wisdom; plans and implements lessons utilizing a scaffolded, co-teaching relationship with the mentor; builds rapport with students and teaches responsively, using formative and summative assessments to inform practice; works reflectively on personal goals aspiring for best practice in all educator competencies; and doesn't hesitate to ask questions of the mentor, the university supervisor, and the Holmes Center.
 See section, The Intern, for more information.